AndhikaWB/pawpularity-contest-dtc/README.md

 4. Run the preprocess script (`make preprocess`) to upload the data to lakeFS repo
     - This will create a new commit to the lakeFS repo
 5. Run the evaluation script (`make evaluate`)
-    - This will automatically run the training workflow (`make train`) if needed, test the models, and mark the best model for you (by using a version alias)
+    - This will automatically run the training workflow (`make train`) if needed (e.g. if no model yet or the test result is below the metric threshold), compare the models, and switch/mark the best model for you (by using a version alias)
-    - If no drift report is generated, this is normal because we only have 1 commit so far and no reference data yet
-    - To generate a drift report, we need a minimum of 2 commits (excluding the initial dummy commit)
+    - If no drift report is generated, this is normal because we only have 1 commit so far and no reference data yet.
+To generate a drift report, we need a minimum of 2 commits (excluding the initial dummy commit)
-    - Make sure you run an evaluation for each commit because the evaluation data is tied to the commit id
-    - If a commit has no evaluation, it will be skipped because it can't find the evaluation data tied to that commit
+    - Make sure you run an evaluation for each commit because the evaluation data is tied to the commit id.
+If a commit has no evaluation, it will be skipped because it can't find the evaluation data tied to that commit
 6. To serve the best model, simply run the predict script (`make predict`)
+    - Open the [web UI](http://localhost:8765) to test the image upload and pawpularity prediction (it will load the best model from MLFlow registry)
     - Currently it doesn't auto refresh the best model once you run it, I may improve it later
+    - The port has been changed from 8000 to 8765 to avoid conflict with lakeFS